Contact Us | info@foundation.builders

 Line up suppliers and service providers

 Finding a good source of inventory is crucial, especially in certain types of businesses (retail, manufacturing).
-Beyond inventory, line up good reliable suppliers and service providers, so you don’t have to sweat the details.
+Beyond inventory, line up suitable, reliable suppliers and service providers so you don't have to sweat the details.

 Module 11

 As you go along, you will learn more about the marketplace.
-Use customer feedback to refine your product and service offerings, and your go-to-market approach.
+Use customer feedback to refine your product, service offerings, and go-to-market strategy.

 Module 12

-Understanding how owning and operating a successful business gives the opportunity to help the community
+Understanding how owning and operating a successful business helps the community

-• Successful businesses elevate the financial climate of the community the business operates in
+- Successful businesses elevate the financial climate of the community in which the company operates in

-• Successful businesses can reinvest into the community
+- Successful businesses can reinvest in the community

-• Successful businesses operate with integrity both to the community and the companies employees
+- Successful businesses operate with integrity both to the community and the company employees

 Module 13